Best Logic Puzzles for Adults in 2026 (Brain Training, Strategy & Daily Play)

 Want visual logic?

-If you need something a bit more visually engaging, Nonograms or Hitori will be your best bets.
+If you need something a bit more visually engaging, the best free Nonograms games or Hitori will be your best bets.

 Want pure deduction?